-For example, when a client subscribes for a free online service (mostly promotional, leading to paid subscription if the customer feels at ease with the service), the cost this service provider will be spending on such clients will be referred to as CPA.
+For example, when a client subscribes to a free online service (mostly promotional, leading to paid subscription if the customer feels at ease with the service), the cost this service provider will be spending on such clients will be referred to as CPA.
 However, if at all, this customer turns into a paying client, the cost this service provider will be investing to acquire them shall be referred to as CAC.

 Importance of CAC

 The benefits KPIs yield, mark the importance it has in the eyes of an entrepreneur.
-In the case of CAC, it has a whole host of benefits when looking at the insights one can pull using this metric alone and in conjunction with other KPI’s.
+In the case of CAC, it has a whole host of benefits when looking at the insights one can pull using this metric alone and in conjunction with other KPIs.

 CLV to CAC Ratio

-Customer Lifetime Value (CLV) is another metric that is a measure of total average revenue generated by a customer during their relationship with a service provider.
+Customer Lifetime Value (CLV) is another metric that is a measure of the total average revenue generated by a customer during their relationship with a service provider.
 As per what business experts claim, if the ratio of CLV to CAC is 3:1 in the case of a particular client, the cost invested for this purpose is potentially profitable for the business itself.
 However, if your CAC is higher than CLV, the likelihood is that your business won’t flourish as expected in the longer run.
-This ratio can only be calculated if one is able to work out CAC in the first place.
+This ratio can only be calculated if one can work out CAC in the first place.

 Cost of Closing a Deal

-This KPI can give fundamental insights on how much costs would be required to bring in a new lead (as in case a client; whether a company or an individual alone), it also enables a business owner to analyze how much is needed to close those leads as well.
+This KPI can give fundamental insights on how much costs would be required to bring in a new lead (as in the case of a client; whether a company or an individual alone), it also enables a business owner to analyze how much is needed to close those leads as well.